definability/stereo-parallel/README.rst

 Using the code
 ==============

-The code is licensed under `MIT License`_.
+The project is licensed under `MIT License`_.
-You can freely copy and use it in your project
-(even for commercial projects with closed source code).
+You can freely copy and use the code in your project (even if it's commercial and its source code is closed).
 When you modify some files,

-- leave `Copyright (c) 2018 char-lie` at the top of modified file(s),
+- leave ``Copyright (c) 2018 char-lie`` at the top of modified file(s),
 - write your own copyright under it,
-- write license text you want to use (or leave `MIT Licence`_ if you use it).
+- write license text you want to use (or leave `MIT License`_ if you use it).

 It's explained in answer to
 `How to manage a copyright notice in an open source project?`_.